lukbek/supla-pushover/README.md

 This software is a fork from [`supla-core`](https://github.com/SUPLA/supla-core) used to send notifications from SUPLA to your android or ios device via [`Pushover`](https://pushover.net/) service.
 This is not official SUPLA software.
 There are plans to have native notification support in SUPLA in near future.

+<b>Your are using this software for your own risk.
+Please don't rely on it if it comes to a life danger situation.</b>

 In order to use this software you need to have Pushover account, SUPLA account and a device like Raspberry Pi (3,4,Zero) or computer with linux installed (like Ubuntu).
 You need to install a Pushover mobile app on your device too.

-Your are using this software for your own risk.
-Please don't rely on it if it comes to a life danger situation.

 The possibilities of this solution are described below.